 We study the biology and management of insects in berry crops.
 Members of our lab are currently working on pest phenology, pheromone mating disruption, pollination, biological control, and selective insecticide evaluations, all with insects found in berry crops.
 Our extension program provides growers with practical information to make decisions about insect management, to improve their productivity, profit, and environmental safety.

 Pollination is critical for production of most berry crops, and we are investigating the ecology and management of pollinators and their economic value.
 We are also exploring the interactions between landscape structure and beneficial insects, both natural enemies and pollinators, in Michigan farmland.
 This research is underway in fruit, field crops, and biofuel cropping systems.
-For more on our native plants and pollinators work, click here
+For more on our work on native plants and pollinators, click here